 The following image gives a good visual of how this works:

-Triple positive cancers – those that are HER2 positive, ER positive, and PR positive can be treated with drugs that target both hormone receptors and the HER2 protein, whereas triple negative cancers can be treated with none of these regimens.
-Despite being HER2 negative, triple negative cancers are considered to be faster growing and more aggressive than triple positive.
-These cancers are also found more frequently in younger woman, as well as in African-American women.
+Triple positive cancers – those that are HER2 positive, ER-positive, and PR positive can be treated with drugs that target both hormone receptors and the HER2 protein, whereas triple-negative cancers can be treated with none of these regimens.
+Despite being HER2 negative, triple-negative cancers are considered to be faster growing and more aggressive than triple positive.
+These cancers are also found more frequently in younger women, as well as in African-American women.